gradle/gradle/design-docs/dependency-management-projectpriority.md

 Let us assume we have a dependency graph like this:

 <pre>
-    A ---> C
+    A ───────> C
-     \     ^
+    │          ^
-      \   /
+    │          │
-       V /
+    │          │
-        B
+    └───> B ───┘
 </pre>

-That means `A` depends on `B` and `C` and `B` depends on `C`.
+That means `A` depends on `B` and `C`, and `B` depends on `C`.

 The two situations where a dependency conflict as above occur are:

-1. Test code changes in a multi project build on a common project and a project using this project where not all intermediate dependencies are project dependencies.
+1. Working in a multi project build on a common project and a project using this project where not all intermediate dependencies are project dependencies.
   In our dependency graph `A` and `C` would be part of a multi project build, `A` having a project dependency on `B` and
   `B` would be a binary dependency of `A` with a binary dependency on `C`.

-2. Test code changes in a composite build on a common project and a project using this project where not all intermediate dependencies are part of included builds.
+2. Working in a composite build on a common project and a project using this project where not all intermediate dependencies are part of included builds.
   In our dependency graph `A` and `C` would be included builds of a composite build, `A` having its binary dependency on `C` substituted by a project dependency and